Plavix Lawsuit Guidelines

-Plavix litigations are currently being filed through out the country after patients who used the blood thinner suffered serious or fatal injuries such as heart attacks, thrombotic thrombocytopenic purpura or gastrointestinal bleedings.
-A vast legal action involving more than 5,000 plaintiffs stemmed from eight product liability litigations, and is now forcing the manufacturer Bristol-Myers Squibb to face accusations on its own for negligence and failure to warn.
+Plavix lawsuits are currently being filed through the country after patients who used blood thinner suffered serious or fatal injuries.
+A vast legal action involving more than 5,000 plaintiffs stemmed from eight product liability

 *Please seek the advice of a healthcare provider before discontinuing the use of this medication.